 The fee for a catering authorization is separate from the annual caterer’s permit fee and is dependent on the estimated attendance size of the catered event.
 This fee is collected for each day of the event that alcohol is being sold.
 The fee schedule for catering authorizations is as follows:

-- One thousand dollars ($1,000) when anticipated daily attendance is five thousand or more.
 When the same event is two or more consecutive days, submit a single Form ABC-218.
 For dates that are not consecutive, please submit a separate Form ABC-218 for each date.
 Payment must be included with your Form ABC-218.

 Fees for single-day events are non-refundable.
 For consecutive day events, the fees for the first day are nonrefundable.
 Fees for subsequent days may be refunded if the event is canceled.
 To request a refund, you must submit a written request to the Department explaining why the fees should be refunded.

 The location of a catered event must be preapproved by ABC.
 Proximity to schools, churches, State and Federal institutions, and other facilities may be a factor in ABC’s decision.
 Zoning may also be a factor.
 Additionally, a catering authorization shall not be issued for premises which have previously been denied a license by reason of proximity to consideration points or conflict with a valid zoning ordinance unless a written waiver, signed by the person in charge of the consideration point or, in the case of a zoning conflict, the legal representative of the community involved.
 (Rule 60.5(2) CCR)